Russia–Switzerland relations: Russian Federation and Switzerland

 After the dissolution of the Soviet Union, the number of Russian visitors and migrants to Western Europe increased significantly, compared to the Soviet period.
 However, for most of them Switzerland remained somewhat of a flyover country on the way to the more popular Mediterranean destinations.

 The tranquility turned into tragedy on 1 July 2002, when a Bashkirian charter flight collided with a DHL cargo plane just before entering Swiss air space from Germany.
 All 71 people aboard the two aircraft died in the collision.
 Having lost his entire family, Vitaly Kaloyev killed the air traffic controller, Peter Nielsen, whom he deemed responsible for the accident.

 Russia has allegedly sent several spies to Switzerland over the years.
 In 2018, a confidential intelligence report compiled for the Swiss government found that one in four Russian diplomats based in Switzerland is a spy.
 According to the Swiss authorities, this trend has increased since 2022.
 According to the Swiss authorities, Russia has about 80 spies located in Switzerland.

 Russian spies had also allegedly targeted a laboratory in Spiez in 2018 that was testing the nerve agent used on Sergei Skripal.

+The Swiss military intelligence has been accused of transmitting sensitive information to Russia between 2015 and 2020.

 In 2020, the Swiss police made the public aware that two "Russian spies", one of whom was disguised as a plumber, had travelled to Davos with diplomatic passports prior to the Annual Meeting.
 The Russian Embassy in Bern denied having carried out "preparatory work" for spying on the World Economic Forum.
 According to NZZ newspaper, "one-fifth" of Russian spies in Europe are based in Switzerland.

 In June 2021, Switzerland hosted the 2021 Russia–United States summit, in Geneva.

 Switzerland hosts several schools linked to Russia on its territory.
 One is named Swiss School for International Relations (SSIR) in Geneva.
 Another well-known school is Le Centre international Lomonosov de l’Université d’Etat de Moscou (CIL).

+According to a 2026-report from the Foreign Ministries of Russia and Belarus, “Switzerland only pretends to involve its citizens in important decisions, particularly in matters of foreign policy and defense”; meaning by that Switzerland is no longer democratic or neutral.